GavinHaLab/TitanCNA_10X_snakemake/README.md

 snakemake -s TitanCNA.snakefile --cores 5
 ```
 ## 2. Invoking the TITAN snakemake workflow on a cluster
-If you are using a cluster, then these are resource settings for memory and runtime limits, and parallel environments.
+Here are instructions for running workflow on a cluster using specific resource settings for memory and runtime limits, and parallel environments.
-These are the default settings for all tasks that do not have rule-specific resources.
 There are two cluster configurations provided: `qsub` and `slurm`

-#### i. `qsub`
+#### a. `qsub`
 There are 2 separate files in use for `qsub`, which are provided as a template:
 	`config/cluster_qsub.sh` - This file contains other `qsub` parameters. *Note that these settings are used for the Broad's UGER cluster so users will need to modify this for their own clusters.*
 	`config/cluster_qsub.yaml` - This file contains the memory, runtime, and number of cores for certain tasks.